 Level up your immunity with a supplement.
 Even if you take precautions this cold and flu season, it may not be enough to ward off every bug you encounter.
 That’s why it’s smart to give your immune system a little added support with a clinically proven supplement.
 One supplement that has been shown to be effective at reinforcing your immune response during cold and flu season is Aged Garlic Extract (AGE).
 Taking AGE can enhance immune-cell function and reduce the severity of colds and flu.7 It’s also been shown to reduce inflammation and improve your gut’s microbial profile.8

 Going back to school is challenging enough on its own.
-But adding in cold and flu season requires giving your health a little extra attention this fall.
+But adding in cold and flu season requires giving your health a little extra attention.
 With these steps, you can protect yourself so you and your students won’t miss any time away from school.

 - Colds in children.
 Paediatr Child Health.
 2005;10(8):493–5.

 - Shondelmyer K. Ancient Thali Diet: Gut Microbiota, Immunity, and Health.
 Yale J Biol Med.
 2018;91(2):177–84.

 - Li K. High-fat diet blunts T-cell responsiveness in Nile tilapia.
 Developmental & Comparative Immunology.
 2022;135:104495.

 - Gao X. Chronic stress promotes colitis by disturbing the gut microbiota and triggering immune system response.
 PNAS.
 2018;115(13):E2960–9.

 - Chandran V. Large-scale genomic study reveals robust activation of the immune system following advanced Inner Engineering meditation retreat.
 PNAS.
 2021;118(51):e2110455118.

 - Garbarino, S. Role of sleep deprivation in immune-related disease risk and outcomes.
 Commun Biol.
 2021;4:1304.